StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

 ## Java Virtual Machine

 !!! warning "Manual installation required"
-    For new installations of Cortex 3.2, the Java Virtual Machine is no longer installed automatically.
+    Starting with Cortex 3.2, the Java Virtual Machine is no longer installed automatically.
 You must manually install it before running Cortex.

 !!! example "Install Java"